Weimar - Birthplace of The Bauhaus

 Just a stone’s throw from Weimar’s beautiful Park an der Ilm, the Bauhaus’ campus was housed within the two Art Nouveau buildings by Henry van de Velde, which are both designated as UNESCO World Heritage Sites due to their association with the Bauhaus.
 After the Bauhaus left Weimar for Dessau in 1925, these buildings continued to serve as a school for architecture and engineering during the Nazi period and after the wall.
 Right before the German reunification, the school reorganized and reclaimed its Bauhaus name and heritage as the Bauhaus-Universität Weimar.
 According to the school’s official website, the term “Bauhaus” represents “an eagerness to experiment, openness, creativity, and internationality.”

 Since we visited Weimar in August, the university was not in session, so we got to roam the hallways without supervision.
 The beautiful central staircase has been beautifully restored to its former glory.
 On the sides of the main entrance are the busts of Henry van de Velde and Walter Gropius, the intellectual founders of the university here.
 More noteworthy, however, are two modernist wall reliefs: Configurations and Rhythm.
 The former was created for the famous 1932 Bauhaus Exhibition by Joost Schmidt, a master student with the Bauhaus in Weimar and Dessau.
-Weimar’s main campus building may not be as iconic as its counterpart in Dessau, but it is here where the intellectual foundation of the Bauhaus was established.
+Weimar’s main campus building may not be as iconic as the Bauhaus building in Dessau, but it is here where the intellectual foundation of the Bauhaus was established.

 With all of the classrooms and offices locked for summer recess, I actually spent some time perusing the student works exhibition in the hallways.
 I pity the students here for carrying the burdens from Bauhaus’s towering legacy.
 By coincidence, I discovered the famous Bauhaus murals on the side staircase.
 Also designed for the 1923 exhibition, the three murals were a wonderful manifestation of the Bauhaus’ Preliminary Course, particularly Wassily Kandinsky’s theory on the correlation between primary colors and basic shapes.
 In his mind, a dull shape like a circle should be represented by the color blue.
 The dynamic triangle is best suited for yellow, the most energetic color in the spectrum.
 Such an attempt at abstraction may seem overly simplistic by contemporary standards, but it does underscore the Bauhaus’s radical approach to art education.